borobaya/Kaggle_CatsVsDogs/README.md

 Tips:
-- Create "Cache" directory
+- Create a directory named "Cache".
-- Run "createFeatures.py" first, followed by "trainFeatures.py"
+- Download the training and test zip files from https://www.kaggle.com/c/dogs-vs-cats/data and unzip them into folders named "train" and "test1".

+You can see how well tweaking parameters work without submissions to Kaggle.
+For this run "createFeatures.py" first, followed by "trainFeatures.py".

+To submit to Kaggle, run "predictTestSet.py".